ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-90.md

 The following request searches for a practitioner with the GLN '7601000102737':
 `GET [base]/Practitioner?identifier=urn:oid:2.51.1.3|7601000102737`

-The following request searches for all practitioners working at the X organization:
+The following request searches for all practitioners working at the 'HUG' organization (which will also be returned):
-`GET [base]/PractitionerRole?organization=X&_include=PractitionerRole:practitioner`
+`GET [base]/PractitionerRole?organization=Organization/HUG&_include=PractitionerRole:practitioner`

 #### Find Matching Care Services Response Message